-The valuation of goodwill is tested annually for impairment.
-Key assumptions in determining future cash flows are earnings growth, including in particular revenue growth in the Building & Construction Division including the Swedish market as well as maintenance of revenue in the Industry Division, contribution margin together with expected decline in sales pricing, cost control initiatives, changes to working capital and expected capital expenditure as well as the discount rate and long-term growth rate.
+As required by IFRS the valuation of goodwill is tested annually for impairment.
+Key assumptions in determining future cash flows are earnings growth, including in particular revenue growth, contribution margin together including taking into effect the expected changes in sales prices and the positive effect from cost control initiatives, changes to working capital as well as the discount rate and long-term growth rate.

 We focused on the valuation of goodwill because the assessment of impairment requires considerable judgement and estimates by Management.
-Reference is made to note 11 "intangible assets".
+Reference is made to note 2 "Accounting estimates and assessments" and note 11 "Intangible assets".